Search Docs by Keyword

 - Commonly Used IO Libraries (e.g. HDF5, NetCDF)

-These libraries we provide via modules.
+FASRC provide these software via modules.
 Decisions on if a software qualifies to be a module is made at the sole discretion of the FASRC staff.
 For other libraries that are not in our modules we invite users to look at our Software documentation for other options for installation.
 Particularly tools like Spack can build a host of different libraries with a variety of options.
-Singularity is also an option for very complicated software stacks or those with Dockerfiles.
+Containers are also an option for very complicated software stacks or those with Dockerfiles.

 How to Use Modules

-You can load one or more modules using the module load [module(s) name]
+You can load one or more modules using the module load <module(s) name> command.
+Examples:

 To see what modules you have loaded, run: